Available Psychology Scholarship Opportunities

 Deadline

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background

 The Lorraine Thomas Endowed Scholarship is funded through an endowment provided by Lorraine Thomas, who was honored at the College’s Third Annual Humanitarian of the Year Award as one of South Florida’s children’s most generous benefactors.
-This fund is to be used to provide scholarships to outstanding students who are in financial need as determined by the office of Enrollment and Student Services at Nova Southeastern University and whose clinical/research activities are commensurate with the purpose of the Lorraine Thomas Endowed Scholarship.
+This fund is to be used to provide scholarships to academically strong students who are in financial need as determined by the Free Application for Federal Student Aid (FAFSA) and whose clinical/research activities are commensurate with the purpose of the Lorraine Thomas Endowed Scholarship.

 Eligibility